By using this site, you agree to the Privacy Policy and Terms of Use.

 • 3/4 cup extra virgin olive oil

-• 1/2 cup freshly grated Parmesan cheese or aged hard cheese of choice
+• 1/2 cup finely grated aged cheese such as Parmesan

 • Salt and pepper to taste